 The associations under โHead Officeโ can all be added through a CSV as follows:

 Note: You cannot use the โNested Under Locationโ field to create locations.
 This field will only create associations.
-To create a location, simply add it separately into the CSV like we have done above.
+To create a location, simply add it separately to the CSV as we have done above.

 And thatโs it, youโre on your way to adding hundreds of locations to EZO in moments!